-Cynthia Rodríguez Juárez (Monterrey, 1986, she/they) is a Mexican-British writer and performer based in Leicester.
+Cynthia Rodríguez Juárez (Monterrey, 1986) is a Mexican-British writer and performer based in Leicester.

 Constantly experimenting with the possibilities of spoken word to convey everyday realities that may remain untold in media; particularly about feminist issues, cultural and countercultural shock, rites of passage, embodiement and self-preservation.